Adaptive Bitrate Streaming: What it Is and How the ABR Algorithm Works [2024 Update]

 What is Adaptive Playback?

-In contrast, multi-bitrate streaming (MBR) involves several stream options, but once the video player chooses a bitrate, it doesn’t adapt based on network conditions.
+In contrast, multi-bitrate streaming (MBR) involves several stream options, but once the video player chooses an ABR bitrate, it doesn’t adapt based on network conditions.
 A sudden drop in bandwidth could lead to buffering, so MBR streaming without adaptive playback isn’t ideal for most streaming situations.
 Multi-bitrate streaming helps to provide viewers with a better viewing experience, but not a perfect viewing experience.

 Adaptive playback, therefore, is a way for video players to dynamically match a stream’s quality to network conditions, available bandwidth, and device performance.
 If you want to give viewers the best viewing experience, you are going to want to use ABR streaming.